devlemire/angular-3-afternoon/README.md

 <br />

 Let's begin by opening `app/app.js`.
-In order for a user to navigate our Angular application, we'll need to add the remaining views into your router configuration.
+In order for a user to navigate our Angular application, we'll need to add the remaining views into our router configuration.
 We can add more routes to our configuration by chaining on more `.state`s.
 All our additions will look similiar except for `adventurers` and `contact`.
 These routes will also include a `parent` property.
 This is what makes a route a sub-route.
 We'll assign the parent as `home` to make them sub-routes of `home`.

 So if we wanted to add a route for `packages` we would just chain on another `.state` and use the information provided in the instructions above: